RTBHOUSE/here-be-pythons/docs/source/git/pre-commit.rst

 .. admonition:: Main point
    :class: tip

-   The pre-commit `Git hook <https://githooks.com>`_ is run before you even start typing new commit message.
-It is a perfect opportunity to run tests and linters.
+   The pre-commit `Git hook <https://githooks.com>`_ is run - surprise, surprise - before you commit! 😀 It is a perfect opportunity to run tests and linters.

 + Regardless of your discipline as a software programmer or simply how good is your memory, pre-commit Git hook will check your code automatically.
 In effect: